OlivierSohn/hamazed/BACKLOG.md

 - dependencies:
 Color / Color.Types
+-> make a package for color, that depends on geometric stuff (for interpolations)

-Geo.Discrete.Types(Coords Row Col)
+Geo.Discrete.Types(Coords Row Col Coord)
+-> make a package for Geo

+-> make a package for interpolations

  would be like this if we use Coords: delta rendering -> discrete coords -> DiscretelyInterpolable

 - create an app to test engine.

-- make a package for geometric stuff (or use a newtype for Coords)
 - make a package for colorstring, aligned text rendering, aligned colorstring rendering

 - make tests to see the effect of buffer size on screen tearing :